-A message in the mood of time: Stop plastic!
-Single-use plastic has never had as bad press as it is now.
+A message in the mood of the time: Stop plastic!
+Single-use plastic has never had such a bad press as it is now.
 Indeed, appalled by the amount of plastic waste found notably in the ocean, general public and governments have decided to stop this phenomenon.

 Overview of the European initiatives

 At the end of May, the European Union has announced several initiatives with the aim to reduce the usage of single-use plastic.
 First, objects that can be produced with more durable materials will be ban.
 Cotton buds, cutlery, plates, straws, cocktail stirrer and rod for balloons are concerned by this restriction.
 Secondly, initiatives to reduce the consumption of food containers and plastic cups for drinks will be set up by member States which will set national targets.
 Theses objectives could take the form of taxes or a replacement by substitute products.